Starting Your Airhead Motorcycle in Cold Weather© Copyright 2017, R. Fleischer

 The incoming mixture will tend to be less homogenized.
-A very fuel-rich mixture is needed in cold weather; which is obtained on the CV carburetor models by using the choke lever, which is actually a lever to turn on the Enrichener.
+A very fuel-rich mixture is needed in cold weather starting and the first portion of engine warmup; which is obtained on the CV carburetor models by using the choke lever, which is actually a lever to turn on the Enrichener.
 Be sure the Enrichener is properly assembled and adjusted.
 There have been a considerable number of Bing CV carburetors in which the enricheners are wrongly assembled, even some where the Bing factory mis-marked the enrichener shaft dot.
 Photos of correct and incorrect assembly is on my website.Carburetor choke (enrichener) levers that do not reach full-on stops (or nearly) may not give full enrichment.
 If the enrichener circuits, etc., on the Bing CV carburetors are not assembled correctly, or the gasket is leaking, or the jet in the side of the bottom of the float bowl is clogged, or the dip-pipe cracked, starting may be very difficult.

 Spark plugs must be clean & dry at the electrode end.
 If spark plugs are carboned up, or otherwise fouled, they must be cleaned or replaced, & the reason for such carboning, if excessive, fixed.